 What’s in Sangria?

 - Simple syrup: To sweeten this red sangria recipe I added a simple syrup made with equal parts water and sugar.
-You can leave it out if you like it to be drier.
+You can leave it out if you like it to be on the drier side.
 You could also use a natural sweetener like agave or honey instead.

 - Brandy: Brandy adds just a little more sweetness and alcohol to this cocktail.

 - Pomegranate juice: Again, a little more sweetness, pomegranate juice is added as well.
-You can substitute orange juice or pineapple juice if desired.
+You can substitute orange juice, apple juice or pineapple juice if desired.

 More of a white wine fan?
 Then try my White Wine Sangria Recipe!